Remod-org/BikeClaim/README.md

 - `bikeclaim.claim` -- Allows player claim and release bikes.
 - `bikeclaim.spawn` -- Allows player to spawn or remove a bike.
+- `bikeclaim.mbspawn` -- Allows player to spawn or remove a motorbike.
 - `bikeclaim.find` -- Allows player to show the location of their nearest claimed bike.
 - `bikeclaim.vip` -- Gives player vip limits when limit is in use.